A charming 16th Century Coaching Inn

 Our delightful pub is the oldest in Mere and dates back to the 16th Century, boasting a remarkable history.
 According to local records, in 1651 King Charles II stayed here on his way from Trent to Heale house whilst fleeing after his defeat at the Battle of Worcester.
 Today, The George Inn retains its rustic charm with cosy seating, a relaxed dining area and an impressive log fire for guests to enjoy.

-So the next time you’re in the area, why not pop in and let Paul, Anna and the team treat you to some good old-fashioned traditional hospitality.
+So the next time you’re in the area, why not pop in and let Lee and the team treat you to some good old-fashioned traditional hospitality.

 Locally Sourced Fabulous Food